How to fill out a bank deposit slip

 Bottom line

-Depositing cash or checks into your bank should be simple, but the deposit slips and electronic options can vary from bank to bank.
+Depositing cash or cheques into your bank should be simple, but the deposit slips and electronic options can vary from bank to bank.
 If you make regular deposits, talk with your financial institution about the most efficient way to handle your finances.
 And if you’re looking for a new bank, compare banks to find one that’s the right fit for you.

 Frequently asked questions